mattermost/mattermost/doc/integrations/Single-Sign-On/Gitlab.md

   Note: Make sure your `HTTPS` or `HTTP` prefix for endpoint URLs matches your server configuration.

-5. (Optional) If you would like to force all users to sign-up with GitLab only, in the _ServiceSettings_ section of config/config.json please set _DisableEmailSignUp_ to `true`.
+5. (Optional) If you would like to force all users to sign-up with GitLab only, in the _ServiceSettings_ section of config/config.json set _DisableEmailSignUp_ to `true`.

 6. Restart your Mattermost server to see the changes take effect.